-Solar Panels: \$350.00 x 2 (depending on brands and specifications)

-Batteries \$45.98 x 3 (One battery has been replaced)

-Additional Load: TBD

-Overall cost of additional parts: \$837.94 + Additional Load
+Solar Panels: \$350.00 x 2 (depending on brands and specifications) Batteries \$45.98 x 2 Possible New MPPT: TBD Additional Load: TBD Overall cost of additional parts: \$791.96 + Additional Load

 Note: With expansion of the system, existing hardware and limitations will need to be considered.
-For example, additional solar panels will increase the power provided by the system.
-However, all other components should be considered when the system expands.
+For example, additional solar panels will increase the power provided by the system, and a single MPPT will no longer be able to operate.
+This would necessitate the purchase of an additional MPPT.